 - Active cooling especially if your pet's temperature is high

-In most cases recovery is almost immediate following treatment and your dog will not require hospitalisation.
-In severe cases hospitalisation may be needed to ensure a relapse doesn't occur.
-There is also the chance that your dog may need to continue with calcium supplements at home, or the puppies will need to be hand fed either at all times or to give the mother a break to replenish her calcium levels naturally.
+In most cases, recovery occurs within a few hours following treatment and will not require more than 12 hours in hospital.
+In severe cases, prolonged hospitalisation may be needed to ensure a relapse doesn't occur.
+Your dog will also be prescribed calcium supplements for use at home home, and the puppies will need to be weaned hand fed.

 Can milk fever be prevented?

-If your dog is pregnant, you can help prevent her from developing milk fever.
-The chance of your pooch developing milk fever
+If your dog is pregnant, you can help prevent her from developing milk fever by:

-- Provide a high quality and balanced diet throughout her pregnancy and while she is lactating
+- Providing a high quality and balanced adult diet throughout her pregnancy

-- Don't give calcium supplements during her pregnancy as it stops the body from recognising the blood calcium levels are low and interferes with the body's ability to release calcium from the bones
+- Not giving calcium supplements during her pregnancy as it stops the body from recognising the blood calcium levels are low and interferes with the body's ability to release calcium from the bones

-- Assist the mother by hand feeding the pups during part of the days to give her body time to replenish her calcium levels
+- Assisting the mother by hand feeding the pups during part of the day to give her body time to replenish her calcium levels